typealiased/mockingbird/README.md

 end
 ```

-Then initialize the pod.
+Initialize the pod.

 ```bash
 $ pod install
 ```

-And install the CLI.
+Then install the CLI.

 ```bash
 $ cd Pods/MockingbirdFramework